Envelope (waves): In diffraction patterns

 where q is the number of slits, and g is the grating constant.
 The first factor, the single-slit result I1, modulates the more rapidly varying second factor that depends upon the number of slits and their spacing.

 Estimation

-An envelope detector is an electronic circuit that extracts the envelope from a signal.
+An envelope detector is a circuit that attempts to extract the envelope from an analog signal.

 In digital signal processing, the envelope may be estimated employing the Hilbert transform or a moving RMS amplitude.